Reach out to firstname.lastname@example.org to configure your account.

-The Add File button will upload a new asset using your active document or a file on your local system.
-You will need to use the folder navigation to find the area where you would like to add the asset - the Add File button will be located above the result for that area.
+Add File will upload a new asset using your active document or a file on your local system.
+You will need to use the folder navigation to find the area where you would like to add the asset.
+Add File will be located above the result for that area.

-Do note for Apple computers utilizing the new M1 chip: Photoshop only supports the new plug-ins (based on UXP, under Plugins in the menu) natively on Apple M1.
-If you want to use legacy plug-ins (under Window in the menu) run Photoshop in the Rosetta mode.
+For Apple computers utilizing the new M1 chip, Photoshop only supports the new plug-ins (based on UXP, under Plugins in the menu) natively on Apple M1.
+If you want to use legacy plug-ins run Photoshop in the Rosetta mode.
 If you are a developer, check if you can migrate your plugins from CEP to UXP.